microsoft/playwright/docs/src/test-configuration.md

 export default config;
 ```

-Playwright Test will run all projects by default, but you can use `--project` command line option to run a single one.
+Playwright Test will run all projects by default.

 ```sh
 $ npx playwright test